 - Be sure all smoke detectors are in working order

-- Change HVAC filter
+- Change HVAC filter prior to the inspection

-- Electrical outlets near water should be GFCI protected (Bathroom and Kitchen) and all electrical outlets need to work properly
+- Electrical outlets near water should be GFCI protected (Bathroom and Kitchen) and all electrical outlets need to work properly.

 - Check for loose toilet, leaking pipes and diverters that are not properly working.
-If a shower tub is running as shower water shouldn’t come out from both

 Home buyers and their agents can normally tell if a home has been well-taken care off or if a home owner has been lacking on regular maintenance.
 The better the condition of the home generally the higher the sale price or faster an offer will come in.
 A buyer doesn’t want to be stuck with expensive maintenance tasks after purchasing a home.